f-corvaro/PHILOSOPHERS/README.md

 - [POSIX Threads Programming](https://computing.llnl.gov/tutorials/pthreads/): A comprehensive tutorial on POSIX threads (pthreads).
 - [Mutexes and Condition Variables](https://www.cs.cmu.edu/afs/cs/academic/class/15492-f07/www/pthreads.html): Detailed information on mutexes and condition variables in pthreads.
 - [Dining Philosophers Problem on GeeksforGeeks](https://www.geeksforgeeks.org/dining-philosopher-problem-using-semaphores/): An article explaining the Dining Philosophers problem using semaphores.
-- [Concurrency Patterns](https://martinfowler.com/articles/lmax.html): An article discussing various concurrency patterns and their applications.
-- [Deadlock in Operating Systems](https://www.geeksforgeeks.org/deadlock-in-operating-system/): An overview of deadlock conditions and how to handle them in operating systems.
-- [Understanding Race Conditions](https://en.wikipedia.org/wiki/Race_condition): An explanation of race conditions and their impact on concurrent programming.

 <br>

 ## Support and Contributions